proxy-di/proxydi/README.md

 }
 ```

-In this example, the character is able activate all its perks.
-To do its job, the character has access to all perks, which are registered in all children containers.
+In this example, the character activates all its perks, which are registered in all children containers.
+The way it do this job need a little bit more explanation.

 ### Reference to the container

-Reading last example, you may be wondering, how [resolveAll()](https://proxy-di.github.io/proxydi/functions/resolveall.html) function knows about the container, to which character belongs.
+Here you should be wondering, how [resolveAll()](https://proxy-di.github.io/proxydi/functions/resolveall.html) function knows about the container, to which character belongs.
 The answer - each time when dependency is registered in the ProxyDiContainer, it saves a reference to itself in this dependency instance.
 So, when you call resolveAll() function, it just takes this reference from the instance and then recursively resolves all asked dependencies from this container and all its children and children of children and so on.

 Despite this explanation is a little bit complicated, the example is simple, the character just acts all its perks.